| | Niagara Catholic District School Board

 The Executive Officer of Human Resources Services, in consultation with Senior Administrative Council, will review all Leadership Candidate Profiles/Supervisor’s Attestation forms and applications to determine which applicants shall be considered for an interview.

-· The FOS will present the applicants that they endorse to the Senior Administrative Council for consideration.
+• The Family of Schools’ will present the applicants that they endorse to the Senior Administrative Council for consideration.

 Step 4